Coronavirus – what it means for your safari

 We then moved on to liaise with all clients originally due to travel in 2020.
 The pragmatic response from airlines, and our excellent relationship with camps and partners on the ground, allowed us to postpone holidays with no additional costs.

-We are now contacting clients travelling in the summer months of 2021 to assess the latest guidance on quarantine and associated rules, and adjust plans if and when required.
+We are now contacting clients travelling in the summer and autumn months of 2021 to assess the latest guidance on quarantine and associated rules, and adjust plans if and when required.
 Some UK clients are discussing with us the proposed ‘traffic light system’ and entry requirements should they choose to travel later in the year.
 We also have the rules for those travelling from, and returning to the USA, at our fingertips.

 Other clients are taking the opportunity to postpone their 2021 holidays until 2022 and we continue to work on these on a rolling basis.
 The natural point to do this is when balance payments are due, when we will be in touch with the latest information.